paraswaykole/slashbase/README.md

 ### Binary

-Run the following commands on terminal to prepare & start the app:
+Run the following commands on terminal to download & start the app:

 1. Download the [latest release](https://github.com/slashbaseide/slashbase/releases) and extract the zip.
 2. Run `./slashbase` to start the app.